mfliedner/buffon/README.md

 # BuffonNeedle
-Simulation of Buffon's Needle experiment to approximate pi
+Simulation of Buffon's Needle experiment as a probabilistic approach to estimate the value of pi

 [Live][github]